obsidiandynamics/kafdrop/README.md

 ```

 ## Message Configuration
-By default, you couldn't send messages to a topic.
-If you want to enable this feature, you could enable it with:
+By default, you cannot send messages to a topic.
+You can enable it with:

 ```
 --message.sendEnabled=true